What Not To Bring to Peru

 Illegal Animals

-Peru has eased up its drone laws, and anyone can bring a drone into Peru if it weighs 2 kg or less.
-You also no longer need a special license from the MTC, Peru’s Ministry of Transport and Communication.
 However, you must declare your drone upon entering Peru and pay 18% of its value as a deposit, which is refunded when you leave Peru (you’ll be given a receipt, so don’t lose it).
+If you're wondering, "Do I need to declare drone at Peru customs?", the answer is yes.
 Some people have successfully entered Peru without declaring their drones, as not everyone is checked.
-But if caught entering without saying your drone, you will be slapped with a hefty fine (half the cost of your drone).
-By paying the customs fee, you also get a temporary operations license to use your drone legally in Peru (but not for commercial purposes, this requires a special permit from the MTC).
+But if caught entering without declaring your drone, you could face a substantial fine, often amounting to half the value of the drone.

 Drone on The Beach